ideka/AugTyr/README.md

 ## Follow mode tips

-* In this mode you will "consume" the selected node if you get close enough to it.
+* **[0.5]** In this mode you will "consume" any visible node you get close enough to.
 Then, the next node will become selected.

 * Consuming a teleport node with a waypoint code will automatically copy the code to your clipboard.

-* If you miss a node that you don't think was critical, you don't have to go back for it.
-Just press 6.

-* If you miss multiple nodes, you can always press 5 to select the closest node.
-If you think the closest node might actually already be behind you, you can press 5 and then 6 in quick succession.
+* If you lose the route somehow, you can press 5 to select the closest node to you, visible or not.

 ## FAQ